theheraldproject/theheraldproject.github.io/efficacy/paper.md

 ## Follow on work

-From the paper: "Now a low-level protocol that works across a large range of devices exists in the Squire protocol, the author aims to suggest a payload to transfer over this protocol that allows for its use in either a centralised or decentralised contact tracing application.
+From the paper: "Now a low-level protocol that works across a large range of devices exists in the Herald protocol, the author aims to suggest a payload to transfer over this protocol that allows for its use in either a centralised or decentralised contact tracing application.
 This will provide international interoperability whilst allowing local jurisdictions to tailor their approach to one acceptable by its residents."

 We also believe that more work needs to be done to ensure that any [RSSI to distance estimation formulae](/bluetooth/distance) takes account of the fact that some phone pairings appear to use a log-distance approach to scale their RSSI values, whereas others use an inverse-distance-squared approach.
 This leads to inaccuracies around the 2.5m mark.